aminya/azure-sdk-for-js/sdk/openai/openai/README.md

 ### Generate Multiple Chatbot Responses With Subscription Key

-The `GenerateMultipleChatbotResponsesWithSubscriptionKey` method gives an example of generating text responses to input prompts using an Azure subscription key
+This example generates text responses to input prompts using an Azure subscription key

 ```javascript
 // Replace with your Azure OpenAI key